thisisaunam/Python-Beginner-Projects/calculator/README.md

-# calculator
+# Calculator

-a simple command-line calculator built using python
+A simple command-line calculator built using python

 ---

-## features
+## Features

-version 1 (as of 11.04.26):
+Version 1 (as of 11.04.26):

 * supports basic operations: +, -, *, /
 * prevents division by zero

 ---

-## how to run
+## How to run

-run the file using:
+Run the file using:

 ```
 python calculator.py